UnionInternationalCheminsdeFer/OSDM/spec/relationship-offer-offerpart-product-and-fare.md

 There are three ways for an allocator to access fares.

-### First Scenario: Offline import of complete fare data
+### First Scenario: Complete Offline Import of Fares

-An allocator imports all fares of a given RU using a batch import from the OSDM-Offline platform.
+An allocator imports all fares of a given railway using a batch import from the OSDM-Offline platform.

 The fares contain all relevant information to create offers, bookings and fulfillments (aka. tickets).
-If booking has occurred the RU informs it the fare owner, i.e., the RU of the fare sold.
+If a booking occurs the RU informs the RU of the fare sold using UIC 301.

-Accounting is done using the existing downstream UIC 301 flows.

-### Second Scenario: Import of relevant fares at offer step
+### Second Scenario: Import of Relevant fares at Offer Step

 At offer time, an allocator looks up the fares for a given origin/destination in its database.
-If it doesn't find it the allocator imports the relevant fares.
+If it doesn't find it the allocator imports the relevant fares online.
+If a booking occurs the RU informs the RU of the fare sold using UIC 301.

-Accounting is done using the existing downstream UIC 301 flows.

-### Third Scenario: No import of fares
+### Third Scenario: No explicit Import of Fares

-For a given origin/destination and date of travel the relevant fares are returned as part of the Offer.
-The
+For a given origin/destination and date of travel the relevant fares are returned as part of the `Offer`.

+If the fare is sold as part of an offer then the fare is booked online at the offering allocator.

 ## Attributes of An Online Fare